• Colombian El Carmen Filter

 Cup Potential:🥣

-Intense front-end sweetness.
-Fresh apple acidity, white fruit sugars (think lychee), then yellow sugars (golden syrup), and soft subtle sweet citrus.
+In the cup, there is intense front-end sweetness with a fresh apple acidity, white fruit sugars (think lychee), then yellow sugars (golden syrup), and soft subtle sweet citrus making it almost like lemon curd.
 The Nougat factor comes into play when you add milk and the sugars take on a toffee-like dimension.

 Recipe: 60g per litre is a great place to start.